Alok301995/PriceAlert/README.md

 - Commit your changes (git commit -m 'Add some feature')
 - Push to the branch (git push origin feature/your-feature)
 - Open a pull request

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Contact
+For questions or feedback, please reach out to us at alokdhiman018@gmail.com.